Ceudan/Coden_Portfolio/README.md

 # Project 2: Matching Road Sections between Databases
 [Full Article Link](https://github.com/Ceudan/Match-Roads-Between-Databases)

-I independantly wrote a program that figures out which road sections in database 1, corresponds to those in database 2 using geospatial data.
-This was one of my many tasks at the University of Toronto Transportation Research Institute.
+Problem: At the University of Toronto Transportation Research Institute, we often have different data sources describing the same roads.
+My task was to write an automated program to figure out which road sections in Aimsun's traffic model, corresponded to sections in HERE's traffic count database.
 Hurdles include:
 - over 100,000 road sections per database (strong time complexity requirements)
 - close proximity does not gaurentee correct match
 - geographic coordinates carry up to 10 metres of uncertainty